Skip the navigation

 Features

-Pease Pottage contains, amongst other things:
+Pease Pottage contains, among other things:

 There are plenty of useful things Pease Pottage doesn’t have, such as a doctor’s or dentist’s surgery.
-Pease Pottage has long been without a proper village shop, but this may change with the construction of one on the new Woodgate estate.

 Miscellaneous Facts